scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Path Segment**: Path segments are derived from Path Segment Construction Beacons (PCBs).
 A path segment can be (1) an up segment (i.e. a path between a non-core AS and a core AS in the same ISD), (2) a down segment (i.e. the same as an up segment, but in the opposite direction), or (3) a core segment (i.e., a path between core ASes).
 Up to three path segments can be used to create a forwarding path.

 **Path Segment Construction Beacon (PCB)**: Core AS control planes generate PCBs to explore paths within their isolation domain (ISD) and among different ISDs.
 ASes further propagate selected PCBs to their neighboring ASes.
-As a PCB traverses the network, it carries and accumulates path segments, which can subsequently be used for traffic forwarding.
+These PCBs traverse the network accumulating path segments which can subsequently be used for traffic forwarding.

 **SCMP**: A signaling protocol analogous to the Internet Control Message Protocol (ICMP).
 This is described in [](#scmp).